-In this guide, unless the context indicates otherwise --
+In this guide, unless the context indicates otherwise -

-- "customer" means a consumer of electricity that has entered into an agreement with a licensed distributor or transmitter of electricity; - "connection agreement" means an agreement detailing the conditions under which the distributor intends to connect the prosumer; - "distributor" means a trading licensee or its appointed representative that constructs, operates and maintains the distribution power system; - "draft net-billing rules" means the draft rules established under section 35(3)(k) of the Electricity Regulation Act 4 of 2006; - "export credit" or "credit" means the rate(s) at which energy is credited on a prosumer's bill at the end of each billing period for every kilowatt-hour (kWh) of surplus electricity exported to the distribution power system; - "NERSA" means the National Energy Regulator of South Africa; - "prosumer" means a customer that has entered into an agreement with a distributor and generates electricity on their side of the billing meter with an embedded generation facility that is primarily intended to offset part or all of their electricity requirements, provided that, for a non-household customer, those activities do not constitute its primary commercial or professional activity; - "VAT" means value-added tax; - "VAT Act" means the Value-Added Tax Act 89 of 1991; and - "the Act" means the Income Tax Act 58 of 1962; - the terms "person" and "taxpayer" are used interchangeably.
+- "customer" means a consumer of electricity (natural person or juristic person) that has entered into an agreement with a licensed distributor of electricity; - "connection agreement" means an agreement detailing the conditions under which the distributor intends to connect the prosumer; - "distributor" means a licensee or its appointed representative that constructs, operates and maintains the distribution network; - "export credit" or "credit" means the rate at which energy is credited on a prosumer's bill at the end of each billing period for every kilowatt-hour (kWh) of exported electricity to the distribution power system; - "exported electricity" means the energy provided by the prosumer to the distribution system when the prosumer generates more power than it consumes; - "net-billing" means a method of compensating customers when their generation is synchronised with the grid and some electricity is exported; - "net-billing rules" means the rules established under section 35(1) of the Electricity Regulation Act 4 of 2006; - "NERSA" means the National Energy Regulator of South Africa; - "prosumer" means a customer that has entered into an agreement with a distributor and generates electricity on its side of the billing meter with a generation facility that is primarily intended to offset part or all of its electricity requirements.
+A prosumer specifically excludes parties that are not offsetting own consumption and may be wheeling or selling electricity to buyers; - "VAT" means value-added tax; - "VAT Act" means the Value-Added Tax Act 89 of 1991; and - "the Act" means the Income Tax Act 58 of 1962; - the terms "person" and "taxpayer" are used interchangeably.